Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: INTRODUCTION

 On the other hand, global methods lead to network calibration strategies.
 For example, the \emph{multihop} procedure (\cite{MaagSurvey2018}), which consists in calibrating a first sensor, then using this calibrated sensor as a reference to calibrate the next, and so on.
 This is therefore a case of serial calibration, which can be carried out using mobile sensors, for example.

 The \emph{iterative correction} proposed by \cite{corr-ite2022} is also a global method.
-Its principle is to divide measurement sites into two networks, N$_1$ for reference stations and N$_2$ for micro-sensors.
+Its principle is to divide measurement sites into two networks, N$_1$ for reference stations and N$_2$ for low-cost sensors.
 At a given point in time, the data from the N$_2$ network are interpolated to the sites in the N$_1$ network, using ordinary kriging (\cite{MatheronTraite62, cressie1993}).
 Since we have reliable measurements on the N$_1$ network.
 We can then calculate the residuals between measurements and interpolation.
-The residuals are then interpolated on the N$_2$ network by kriging the innovations.
-This produces corrected measurements for each micro-sensor.
+The residuals are then interpolated on the N$_2$ network by kriging.
+This produces corrected measurements for each low-cost sensor.
 This procedure may or not may be iterated, treating the corrected measurements as data on the N$_2$ network.

-In this article, we use geographically weighted regression (GWR) as an alternative method for calibrating or correcting micro-sensors.
+In this article, we use geographically weighted regression (GWR) as an alternative method for calibrating or correcting low-cost sensors.
 GWR is a local spatial statistical technique that can be used to model real phenomena by incorporating spatial nonlinearities.

 This method was introduced by \citet*{gwr:brunsdon1996} and has been used in many fields.
 In air pollution, \citet{gwr:pm-china} combined GWR and PCA to develop a model for estimating the annual concentration of PM$_{2.5}$ in a Chinese province.
 For soil pollution, \citet{gwr:heavy-metals} used GWR to assess the relationship between the presence of heavy metals and human activity (land-use). \citet{gwr:water-pakistan} modeled the relationship between the price of drinking water and place of residence in Pakistan.